Set up a third-party internet connection

 5. Configure routing to the Direct Connect subnet on the global router network

-On all devices on the global router network, write static routes to the Direct Connect subnet that plugged into a global router.
+On all devices on the global router network, write static routes to the Direct Connect subnet you connected to the global router.

-As next-hop, specify the IP address from the device's subnet that is assigned to the global router as the gateway.
-You can view the gateway address in control panels: from the top menu, press Products → Global router → global router page → open the network card to which the subnet belongs → field Gateway.
+As next-hop, specify the IP address from the device subnet that is assigned to the global router as the gateway.
+You can view the gateway address in the control panel: from the top menu, click Products → Global Router → Global Router page → open the card of the network to which the subnet belongs → the Gateway field.

 Dedicated server, cloud based on VMware